We offer great support to our international students to help you get here, get started and enjoy your experience at USC.

 Genuine temporary entrant (GTE) requirement – Student visa

 To be granted a Student visa, applicants must be genuine temporary entrants.
 This means they must have a genuine intention to stay in Australia temporarily.
-Information regarding the genuine temporary entrant (GTE) requirement can be accessed on the website of the Department of Immigration and Border Protection.
+Information regarding the genuine temporary entrant (GTE) requirement can be accessed on the website of the Department of Home Affairs.